phorton1/Arduino-libraries-myIOT/docs/details.md

-These my_IOT devices present a Webpage on your private local Wifi LAN and show up automatically as SSDP Network devices on your Windows (or Mac) computer.
+These myIOT devices present a Webpage on your private local Wifi LAN and show up automatically as SSDP Network devices on your Windows (or Mac) computer.
 You just go to your Network folder, click on the device's icon, and the webpage pops up.